E.T. the Extra-Terrestrial: The Alien

-20th anniversary version
+20th anniversary version controversy

 The 20th anniversary version of the film replaces the guns used by the federal agents with walkie-talkies.

-An extended version of the film, dubbed the "Special Edition" (currently out of circulation), including altered dialogue and visual effects, premiered at the Shrine Auditorium in Los Angeles on March 16, 2002; it was released on home media six days later.
+An extended version of the film, dubbed the "Special Edition" (currently out of circulation), including altered dialogue and visual effects, premiered at the Shrine Auditorium in Los Angeles on March 16, 2002; it was released in theatres nationwide six days later.
 Certain shots of E.T. had bothered Spielberg since 1982, as he did not have enough time to perfect the animatronics.
 Computer-generated imagery (CGI), provided by Industrial Light & Magic (ILM), was used to modify several shots, including ones of E.T. running in the opening sequence and being spotted in the cornfield.
 The spaceship's design was also altered to include more lights.
 The first flying sequence where Elliott and E.T. fly on their bicycle through the forest now had the cape of Elliott's Halloween costume flap in the wind as it appeared to have originally been intended to be, a change done to have the sequence, particularly the iconic shot of them flying past the Moon, match the film's poster and the logo of Spielberg's production company Amblin Entertainment.

 Scenes shot for but not included in the original version were introduced.
 These included E.T. taking a bath and Gertie telling Mary that Elliott went to the forest on Halloween.
 Mary's dialogue, during the offscreen argument with Michael about his Halloween costume, was altered to replace the word "terrorist" with "hippie" in response to the September 11 terrorist attacks.
 Spielberg did not add the scene featuring Harrison Ford, feeling that would reshape the film too drastically.
 He became more sensitive about the scene where gun-wielding federal agents confront Elliott and his escaping friends and had them digitally replaced with walkie-talkies.
 Spielberg later admitted that he regretted editing out the guns from the film, stating that the film should be left untouched to represent the culture of its time.